Three Keys to Employee Retention: Engagement, Passion, and Trust

-Many companies talk about, measure, and evaluate employee engagement, but that’s not enough.
+Many companies talk about, measure, and evaluate employee engagement and retention, but that’s not enough.
 According to Integro Leadership Institute, the majority of employees are engaged, but “of these engaged employees, approximately half are passionate about the organization.”
 Integro found that employees who are not passionate are harder to retain and less likely to perform at their best.

 The Passion Pyramid™